 This is not to say that there will never be increases.
 All Medicare supplement plans in Georgia generally have rate increases each year due to inflation.
 However, with issue-age carriers, you will pay less if you bought the policy at 65 than if you bought the policy at 66 or 67.

 Some carriers also offer attained-age Medicare supplement policies in Georgia.
-Our agency will run quotes will all carriers to see which ones offer you the most cost effective plan.
+Attained-age policies can increase due to both your birthday and inflation.
+Our agency will run quotes will all carriers to see which ones offer you the most cost-effective plan.

 If you are new to Medicare in Georgia, this can be overwhelming at first.
 It’s our job here at Boomer Benefits to help make Medicare simple to understand for you.
 Our agents can walk you through your choices step by step until we determine what feels best for you.

-Not everyone can afford a Medigap plan, so let’s talk briefly about Medicare Advantage Plan in Georgia.
+Not everyone can afford a Medigap plan, so let’s talk briefly about Medicare Advantage Plans in Georgia.
 This is a lower-cost alternative with some different rules of operation.

 Medicare Advantage Plans in Georgia

 There are dozens of Medicare Advantage plans in Georgia to choose from.
 Medicare Advantage plans are private Medicare plans where you agree to use the plan’s network for your care.
 Typically, the networks are in a few counties local to you.